-The asset allocation of the Non-Recurring Segment (Segment 3) is examined separately from segment 1, 1.5, and 2.
-As these segments are meant to match yearly and short-term cash flows, segment 3 is a long-term investment horizon allocation intended to maximize return with moderate risk.
+The asset allocation of the Non-Recurring Segment is examined separately from Segments 1, 1.5, and 2.
+Segment 3 asset allocation considers a long-term investment horizon intended to maximize return with the lowest level of expected risk.
 The Pool's risk and liquidity postures are, in large part, a function of asset class mix.
-Based on the performance characteristics of various asset classes, focusing on both the risks and rewards, the following asset classes were deemed appropriate for the Non-Recurring Segment:
+Based on the performance characteristics of various asset classes, focusing on both the risks and rewards, the following asset classes are deemed appropriate for the Non-Recurring Segment: